(All fields required)

 While talking on her cell phone, Sara accidentally backed her mother’s brand-new car into a light pole when pulling out of the restaurant parking lot.
 She is now faced with what to do about this.

-Most effective coping styles: Confronting the problem head on or directly dealing with the problem.
+the problem head on or directly dealing with the problem.
+For instance, Sara could call or text her

-Least effective coping styles: Avoiding / running from the problem.
-In this case, Sara may take the car to a friend’s house and avoid going home for the weekend.
+her mother, Sara may take the car to a friend’s house and avoid going home for

 Katie began cutting herself when she was 12 years old.
 When her mother discovered this, she took her to see a psychologist who diagnosed her with major depression.
 She began therapy and was prescribed an antidepressant medication.